MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-C-West-Coast-Groundfish-Fisheries/section-660.74.md

 ##### § 660.74 Latitude/longitude coordinates defining the 180 fm (329 m) through 250 fm (457 m) depth contours. #####

-Link to an amendment published at 84 FR 63974, Nov.
-19, 2019.

-Boundaries for RCAs are defined by straight lines connecting a series of latitude/longitude coordinates.
+Boundaries for some GCAs are defined by straight lines connecting a series of latitude/longitude coordinates.
 This section provides coordinates for the 180 fm (329 m) through 250 fm (457 m) depth contours.

 (a) The 180-fm (329-m) depth contour used between the U.S. border with Canada and the U.S. border with Mexico is defined by straight lines connecting all of the following points in the order stated: